 Watch our video to learn how water management is critical to Hecla’s operations and our communities.

 Tailings are the fine-grained material that remain after the valuable minerals have been separated from rock.
+Our Tailings Management Standard (TMS) helps guide actions and policies the company is implementing to mitigate risks around tailings management.
 We design and operate in a manner that ensures tailings are responsibly managed.
 We work to continually improve the management and closure of these facilities.
-Our comprehensive tailings management standard provides procedures and protocols to ensure the safe operation and monitoring of tailings facilities.
+Our comprehensive TMS provides procedures and protocols to ensure the safe operation and monitoring of tailings facilities.
 These measures align with industry best practices.
 Hecla was an early adopter of the dry-stack method of tailings management at the Greens Creek Mine in Alaska.

-In 2019, 24 percent of the total tailings produced company-wide were returned to the mine as backfill rather than stored on the surface, and we updated our Tailings Management Standard as part of our continuous improvement process and in anticipation of Global Tailings Management Standards, which are currently in development.
+In 2019, 24 percent of the total tailings produced company-wide were returned to the mine as backfill rather than stored on the surface, and we updated our TMS as part of our continuous improvement process which is consistent with the goals of the new Global Tailings Review Standard.
 At our Greens Creek and Lucky Friday mines, nearly 55 percent of the volume of tailings produced in the milling process is returned to the underground mine as structural fill.
 This increases stability, improves safety, and reduces surface storage requirements.

 Hecla strives to reduce waste output on all fronts specific to each operation, and we continuously explore the environmentally responsible use of resources, products, and materials.
 All sites have active programs for reuse, recycling, and recovery of specific waste sources.